jindrichmynarz/dissertation/parts/linked_open_data.md

 IRIs are universal, thus any entity can be identified with a IRI, and have global scope, therefore IRI can only identify one entity ([Berners-Lee, 1996](#BernersLee1996)).

 Resource Description Framework (RDF) is a graph data format for exchanging data on the Web.
-The data model of RDF is a directed labelled graph.
+The formal data model of RDF is a directed labelled graph.
+RDF statements: triples, subjects, predicates, objects IRIs, blank nodes, literals, data types
+Quads, named graphs
+RDF serializations, e.g., Turtle, JSON-LD, N-Quads

 (Argument for RDF, why we chose it)
 RDF makes combining data straightforward.